What is India's pathway to limit global warming to 1.5°C?

 India

-India's energy transition at a critical juncture, with faster action needed on coal phase out
+India's energy transition is at a critical juncture, with faster action needed on coal phase out

-While there has been notable progress in expanding renewable energy, coal continues to dominate the energy landscape.
-India is caught in a cycle of increasing coal production to meet its growing energy needs.
-Coal needs to be phased out between 2035-2040 for India to be 1.5°C aligned.
-However, India currently has no plans to phase out coal and existing coal plants continue to add into the total emissions without early retirement plans.
+While there has been notable progress in expanding renewable energy with 46% share in installed capacity, coal continues to dominate the energy landscape with 46% share in primary energy mix.
+India is caught in a cycle of increasing coal production to meet its growing energy needs, yet coal needs to be phased out between 2035-2040 for India to be 1.5°C aligned.
+However, India currently has no plans to phase out coal.

 India's total GHG emissions MtCO₂e/yr